How many times has someone told you you can’t eat healthy on a budget?

 That’s a discussion for another day.

 If you are trying to eat healthy on a budget and you want organic, you can save yourself some money by shopping according to the Dirty Dozen and Clean Fifteen list.
-These are lists that the Environmental Working Group (EWG) releases annually to educate consumers on pesticide levels in their produce.
+These are lists that the Environmental Working Group (EWG) releases annually to educate consumers on pesticide levels in their products.

 The Dirty Dozen outlines produce containing the highest amount of pesticides.
 These are fruits and vegetables that would be best to eat organic.
 Top of the list every year?
 Strawberries.
 Our beloved strawberries.